jeevanullas/image-verification-results/README.md

 After pushing the results file, update the "Latest test" column on the Starter-Images page by referencing the URL to the file in the image-verification-results repo.

+For any questions concerning how to use Euster, please refer to https://github.com/eucalyptus/eutester.